 An account maintained pursuant to Internal Revenue Code section 401(a) for each participant which holds the matching contributions and nonelective contributions made by the University to the participant.
-Your employer contributions account may be reviewed online by visiting Fidelity at https://nb.fidelity.com/public/nb/ umretirement/home.
-To be clear, although the University's matching contributions are based on your elective deferrals to the 457(b) Plan, the University's matching contributions (and nonelective deferrals) are deposited into the employer contributions account described here and not into the 457(b) Plan's account.
+Your employer contributions account may be reviewed online by visiting Fidelity at umurl.us/Fidelity.
+To be clear, although the University's matching contributions are based on your elective deferrals to the 457(b) Plan, the University's matching contributions (and nonelective deferrals) are deposited into the employer contributions account described here and not into your 457(b) Plan account.